Light Curve Tool for Small Bodies

 $$ \mu = \chi({\theta}_p) \left[ \cos(e) + \sin(e) \tan({\theta}_p) \frac{\cos(\psi) E_2(i) + \sin^2(\psi/2) E_2(e)}{2 - E_1(i) - (\psi/\pi) E_1(e)} \right] $$

-e
+e and

-values, as follows:
+i values, as follows:

 $$ \chi({\theta}_p) = \frac{1}{\sqrt{1 + \pi \tan^2({\theta}_p)}} $$